evercx/web-filesystem/README.md

 ### Customization

-- The server listens on the port 7000 by default, if you want to set port by yourself, you can pass it when typing start command.
+- The server listens on the port 7000 by default, you can pass it by yourself when typing start command.

 ```
 node bin/www 6666